 Invitees: SEPA, SNH and the Galloway Fisheries Trust

 Date and location of next meeting: Board meetings will be held on the 5th May and 8th September 2020.
 Location TBC.
-This years Bladnoch DSFB AGM will be held on the 26th November.
+This years Bladnoch DSFB AGM will be held on the 24th November 2020.
 This meeting will be held at 6:30pm in The Bruce Hotel, Newton Stewart.